136MasterNR/Battles-of-Batch/README.md

 ### Shop (#6.4)
   - **Items**: Items require in-game currency and specific character level.
 The level requirement is displayed as the symbol "↑", and currency as the symbol "$".
 The UI is categorized in 3 categories, first is Weapons and other sources that deal damage, second is Crafting Materials which are used for crafting items or weapons, and third is Potions and Other, which are used as support items.
 ![](data/images/preview_shop.png)
   - **Skills**: Upgrading skills is very important.
 It gives you an amount of permanent benefits in the game.
-To upgrade a skill, you first have to meet the requirements such as an amount of in-game currency, which is represented as the symbol "$", and a specific level, which is represented as the symbol "↑".
-The UI has a total of 5 upgradable skills.
-The first one is Base Attack which makes you deal more damage to enemies, second is Crit Rate which gives you more chance to make a critical strike, third is Max HP which gives you more total HP when in battle.
+To upgrade a skill, you first have to meet the requirements such as an amount of in-game currency, which is represented as the symbol "$", and a specific player level, which is represented as the symbol "↑".
+Select a skill by moving using the keys `W` `A` `S` and `D`.
+If you meet the requirements to update the selected skill, press `A`.
 ![](data/images/preview_skills.png)
   - **Craft**: More Info Soon!
 ![](data/images/preview_craft.png)